pablofdezalc/kaze/README.md

 In the working folder type:
 `doxygen`

-The documentation will be generated in the ./doc folder
+The documentation will be generated in the `doc` folder.

 ## Computing KAZE Features